geeky-sambhav/ML-notes/ML.md

 ### ADVANTAGES
 - **Simplicity and Ease of Use:** K-means is a well-understood algorithm with a straightforward concept.
 It partitions data points into groups (clusters) based on their similarity.
 This makes it easy to learn and implement, even for beginners in machine learning.

-- **Speed and Efficiency:** The algorithm is computationally efficient, allowing it to handle large datasets quickly.
+- **Speed and Efficiency:** The algorithm is computationally efficient, allowing it to ==handle large datasets quickly==.
 This is because it uses a relatively simple iterative process to assign data points to clusters and refine those clusters.

 - **Scalability:** K-means scales well with increasing data size.
 Even with massive datasets, it can efficiently process information and identify patterns.